threedi/beta-plugins/README.md

 - import_hydx: imports a GWSW Hydx dataset to a 3Di model.
 - resultsdownloader: Searches for 3Di simulation results and facilitates downloading/visualising these
 - threediresultstyler: Adds functionality like adding a styled DEM, areal photo's, saving/loading settings in the Layer menu (visibility, expanded groups and filters) and showing Courant numbers of the calculated results.
+- pipelevelcalculator: Calculate pipe levels based on a design and DEM.